AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Conclusion

 \section{Conclusion}

 In this work, we presented AutoSamp, a data-driven framework based on variational information maximization that enables joint optimization of MRI data sampling and reconstruction.
-Experiment on public datasets demonstrate the effectiveness of our method accross a wide range of acceleration factors.
-Empirical analysis reveal the dependence of the learned sampling patterns on acceleration factor, measurement noise, underlying anatomy, and coil sensitivities.
+Experiments on public datasets and prospective acquisitions demonstrate the effectiveness of our method across a wide range of acceleration factors.
+Empirical analysis reveal the dependence of the learned sampling patterns on acceleration factor, measurement noise, underlying anatomy, and coil sensitivities. \appendices